piotrmurach/strings/README.md

 ## 3. Extending String class

-Though it is highly discouraged to polute core Ruby classes, you can add the required methods to `String` class by using refinements.
+Though it is highly discouraged to pollute core Ruby classes, you can add the required methods to `String` class by using refinements.

 For example, if you wish to only extend strings with `wrap` method do: